stephen-dk/HR-Analysis2/README.md

 ## Problem Statement

-1. What is the total salary progression over time(Year).
+1. What is the total salary progression over time(Year) for each department.
-2. total number of employees by employment type.
+2. total number of employees by employment type per department.
-3. what is the gender breakdown of employees in the company.
+3. what is the gender breakdown of employees in the company for each department.
-4. top 10 highest.
+4. top 10 highest paid enployees per department.

 ##  Tools Used